And keep the most important message.

 Headings

-Once you’ve managed to make your prospects stay on your website, most of them will only stop and read what catches their attention.
+Once you’ve managed to make your prospects stay on the page, most of them will only stop and read what catches their attention.

 If the copy is very well written and the person is really interested, they may read everything, but most of them will scan the copy looking for quick information.